darryllawson/SublimeTWiki/README.md

 **It's All Text!
 Firefox Add-on**

-If you use Firefox, you can use the [It's All Text!](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) add-on to edit HTML text areas with Sublime Text.
+If you use Firefox, you can use [It's All Text!](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) to edit HTML text areas with Sublime Text.
 To configure it:

 1. Right click in a text area in Firefox, and select It's All Text > Preferences.
 2. Set the Editor field to the path of your Sublime Text executable.